Safik121/ADS-Clicker/README.md

 #### Why did my antivirus detect the autoclicker as harmful?

-It is a false positive
+It is a false positive.

 #### What is false positive?